minexew/v6z80p/trunk/Alternative_Configs/Alessandro/Cycle_Exact_Spectrum Emulator/V6Z80+ V1.1/Z80p48K 0.9.1/README_0.9.1.txt

 a tape player and a Kempston joystick interface.
 The CPU clock frequence can be changed on-the-fly to 3.5MHz, 7MHz, 14MHz.

+The core does support VGA output and TV output (PAL or NTSC).

+To use VGA output, please close the VGA mode jumper (exactly as you do for FLOS in VGA mode).
+The core starts in 50Hz vertical refresh mode; pressing F12 you can switch between 50Hz (PAL emulation) and 60Hz (NTSC emulation).

-PLEASE NOTE!
-The does not support VGA output yet (please use the VGA to SCART RGB cable supplied with the board).
+To use TV output, please use the VGA to SCART RGB cable supplied with the board.
 The core starts in PAL mode, but by pressing F12 you can switch between PAL and NTSC mode.

 3. SETUP
 ========